Paddle the Paw Paw Bends:

 · The next day will start off on the C&O Canal Towpath, riding north, and about a mile later you will intersect with the Western Maryland Rail Trail.
 You can decide to stay on the towpath or bike on the WMRT, either way you will end up back in Hancock.
 On your way out of town, check out the C&O Canal Visitor Center.

-Scenery, a winery, camping and cabins--Paddle the Middle Potomac:
+Scenery, camping and cabins--Paddle the Middle Potomac:

 Bald Eagles, Historic Farms & Urban Waterfronts--Explore the Anacostia and Potomac Rivers: